DevExpress/devextreme-documentation/api-reference/20 Data Visualization Widgets/dxChart/1 Configuration/argumentAxis/categories.md

 Specifies the order of categories on an axis of the *"discrete"* [type](/api-reference/20%20Data%20Visualization%20Widgets/dxChart/1%20Configuration/argumentAxis/type.md '/Documentation/ApiReference/Data_Visualization_Widgets/dx{WidgetName}/Configuration/argumentAxis/#type').

 ---
 Arguments of the `string` type on discrete axes keep the order of objects in the data source.
+Arguments of the `number` and `date` types are sorted in ascending order regardless of the order they have in the data source.
-Assign an array of properly sorted arguments to the **categories** option to sort the arguments as you need, for example, alphabetically:
+Specify the **categories** array to set the required order of arguments.
+In the following example, arguments are sorted alphabetically:

 ---
 ##### jQuery